qooxdoo/qooxdoo/documentation/manual/source/pages/tool/tutorial_basics.rst

 its code and comments, set breakpoints, inspect variables and so forth.
 This job is particular interesting when you want to debug classes outside your custom application, e.g. if you are debugging another library along the way.

-You only have to re-run this generator job when you introduce new dependencies, e.g. by instantiating a class you haven't used before.
+You only have to re-run this Generator job when you introduce new dependencies, e.g. by instantiating a class you haven't used before.
-This changes the set of necessary classes for your application, and the generator has to re-create the corresponding loader.
+This changes the set of necessary classes for your application, and the Generator has to re-create the corresponding loader.

-In the :ref:`source-hybrid <pages/tool/generator/generator_default_jobs#source-hybrid>` version, the generator will concatenate class files into a bunch of script files, except for your application classes, which are loaded directly from their original path on the file system.
-This allows for a reasonable loading speed of your application in the browser, while still providing convenient debug access to your own class files.
+In the :ref:`source-hybrid <pages/tool/generator/generator_default_jobs#source-hybrid>` version, the Generator will concatenate class files into a bunch of script files, except for your application classes which are loaded directly from their original path on the file system.
+This allows for a reasonable loading speed of your application in the browser while still providing convenient debug access to your own class files.

 With :ref:`source-all <pages/tool/generator/generator_default_jobs#source-all>` all existing classes will be included, be they part of your application, the qooxdoo framework, or any other qooxdoo